unc-csxl/orientation/frontend/higher_order_functions.md

 ## Passing Functions as Parameters

 Let's take a look at the following example.
 Say that I have an *array of `number`s*.
-I want to create a function to *modify these numbers* so that I *call the `doubleNumber` function on every single one of them!
+I want to create a function to *modify these numbers* so that I *call the `doubleNumber` function on every single one of them*!

 So, if I were to have the following input: